Frequently Asked Questions

 Can I register for the NTC?

-Registration for the 19NTC opens on October 1, 2018.
+Registration for the 19NTC opened on October 1, 2018.
 Register early for the best available rates.
 You can review registration pricing and cutoff dates on the registration page.
-If you would like to get an email when registration opens, please sign up using the form at nten.org/ntc.

 Do I need to be an NTEN member to attend?